Government procurement: Portugal

 Decree-Law No. 104/2011 (6 October 2011) applies to defence contracts.

 The Administrative Procedural Code, established under decree-law 4/2015 (7 January 2015) also provides for general procedures on administrative matters and the Procedural Code of the Administrative Courts established by Law no. 15/2002 (22 February 2002), amended by Decree-Law 214-G/2015, stipulates procedures for litigation regarding public contracts and procurement practices.

+Romania

+ANAP is the National Agency for Public Procurement in Romania.
+Public sector tenders in Romania are published on the Sistemul Electronic de Achizitii Publice (SEAP).

+A public procurement reform strategy was developed jointly by the European Commission and the Romanian Government in 2015.

 Slovakia

 Public procurement in Slovakia is subject to the Law on Public Contracts, which came into effect in September 2015.
-Contract opportunities are advertised in the Slovak Official Journal for Procurement Notices and a public register of final beneficiaries of companies that win public sector contracts is maintained.
+Contract opportunities are advertised in the Slovak Official Journal for Procurement Notices, as well as in the Official Journal of the European Union when above the threshold values, and a public register of final beneficiaries of companies that win public sector contracts is maintained.
 The Public Procurement Regulatory Authority (l’Úrad pre verejné obstarávanie) oversees procurement operations.

 Slovenia

 Public procurement in Slovenia is overseen by the Public Procurement Directorate within the Ministry of Public Administration.
 The Slovenian Public Procurement Act, the ZJN-3, came into force on 1 April 2016, and covers both public sector and utilities procurement, implementing Directives 2014/24/EU and 2014/25/EU in one piece of legislation.